News / Blog content Service

 Standard personalisation (header/footer)

-- The newsletter can be personalised with the header/footer you supply added.
-You can select this additional option (set fee) as part of your subscription.
+• The newsletter can be personalised with the header/footer you supply added.

 Advanced personalisation